 Longitude: -75° 07′ 60.00″ W

-What are the Tours for Nasca Lines?
+What are the Tours for Nazca Lines?

 What are the Hiking Routes for Nasca Lines?

-The second trail is considered challenging taking 9 ½ hours with 788m positive vertical drop which starts in town of Cahuachi going through windy terrain perfect for Buggy cars and the third Trail takes 11 ½ hour covering 49 6KM distance offering 453m Positive Vertical Drop.
+The second trail is considered challenging, taking 9 ½ hours with a 788m positive vertical drop, which starts in the town of Cahuachi and goes through windy terrain perfect for Buggy cars.

 What are the Closest Destinations to Nasca Lines?

-is a protected area located in the province of Pisco, in the department of Ica.
-The Paracas National Reserve was declared on September 25, 1975.
-It was created to conserve a portion of the sea and the desert, protecting the diverse species of wild flora and fauna.
-It is located 215 kilometers from Nasca.
 In April 1992, it was recognized as one of the sites of unique character for the Convention on Wetlands of International Importance (RAMSAR Convention), especially as a habitat for aquatic species such as the sea lion, Humboldt penguins (which are in danger of extinction), guano birds such as the booby, the guanay, the pelican and other vital species.

 Huacachina Lagoon is a large oasis located five kilometers west of Ica and 146 kilometers from Nasca, in the middle of the coastal desert.
 Green waters, it arose due to the upwelling of subway currents.
-Around it is abundant vegetation composed of palm trees, eucalyptus (introduced species), and the carob tree known as Huarango, which serves as a resting place for the flying birds that pass through this region.

 All this contributes to making Huacachina one of the most beautiful places on the Peruvian coast.
 Pampa Galeras Barbara D’Achille National Reserve is located in the province of Lucanas, in the department of Ayacucho, 77 km from the city of Nasca.

 It covers an area of 6,500 hectares; however, its area of influence is estimated to be close to 60,000 hectares and includes several rural communities.
 Its main objective is to conserve the vicuña to allow its sustainable use with benefits reverted to the high Andean inhabitants.

-Considered the highest dune in the world and a favorite for sandboarding and paragliding.
+Cerro Blanco is considered the highest dune in the world and a favorite for sandboarding and paragliding.
 The dune reaches 2,078 meters above sea level and 1,176 meters from the base to the summit.
 Cerro Blanco is located 14 kilometers from Nazca, east of the Nasca Valley.

-Located 100 km south of the city of Nasca, in the district of Bella Union, Arequipa.
-It is a rich deposit of fossil remains, especially whales and sharks of the tertiary era.
-There is a small on-site museum, a branch of the Natural History Museum of the Universidad Mayor de San Marcos.
+Sacaco is located 100 km south of the city of Nasca, in the district of Bella Union, in Arequipa.
+Sacco is a rich deposit of fossil remains, especially whales and sharks of the tertiary era.

 How to Get from Cusco to Nasca Lines?